Do Foundational Audio Encoders Understand Music Structure?: Experiments

-\textbf{Pooling.} Since MSA is a task that requires long-term understanding of music, we hypothesize that some information in the fine-grained FAE features is redundant.
-Furthermore, since the HR.5F tolerance is less than 0.5 seconds, a frame rate of approximately 2 Hz may be sufficient.
+Since MSA is a task that requires long-term understanding of music, we hypothesize that some information in the fine-grained FAE features is redundant.
+Furthermore, since HR.5F, the strictest metric, has a tolerance of 0.5 seconds, a frame rate of approximately 2 Hz may be sufficient.
 To investigate this, we performed a \textit{pooling} process.
-Feature vectors were obtained from 5 seconds of input and averaged along the time axis.
-Performing this with a 0.5-second hop size generated pseudo-features with a 0.5-second temporal resolution.
-Since PANNs and CLAP cannot obtain frame-wise features, this method allowed us to pseudo-generate frame-wise features.
+Feature vectors were obtained from 5 seconds of input and averaged along the time axis to form a single embedding.
+Performing this with a 0.5-second hop size generated pseudo-features with a temporal resolution of 2 Hz.
+The smoothing effect of pooling can be observed in Fig. \ref{fig:fig1_FAE_feature}.
+Since we cannot obtain frame-wise features from PANNs and CLAP, the pooling method allowed us to pseudo-generate frame-wise features.

 { }